 On January 20, 2025, Tanzania confirmed its second Marburg virus outbreak.
 There have been 2 confirmed and 31 suspected cases.
 Ten patients had died so far.
 The outbreak was concentrated in the Biharamulo district, which is a transit hub near international borders.
 This locale raised concerns about possible regional spread.

 Following an incubation period of 2 to 21 days, patients infected with Marburg virus suddenly develop fever, chills, headache, and myalgia.
 A maculopapular rash may appear around the fifth day after symptom onset.
-Patients also may develop nausea, vomiting, diarrhea, abdominal pain, and sore throat.
+Patients then develop nausea, vomiting, diarrhea, abdominal pain, and unexplained bleeding.
 As the disease progresses, patients develop pancreatitis, liver failure, and massive hemorrhaging.
 Eventually, they suffer multi-organ failure.
 The case fatality rate has ranged from 23 to 90%.

 Unlike Ebola, there are no specific antiviral drugs for Marburg virus disease.
 The Sabin Vaccine Institute has developed an experimental Marburg vaccine and sent 2700 doses to Rwanda.
 The vaccine was being given to at-risk populations, including healthcare workers.